 Tentative Assignments Points

 In-Class Chapter Tests 500

-Application Problem Sets 120
+Applications Activities 120

 Mid-term Theory Test 50

 Final Theory Test 50

-In-Class Activities/Quizzes 110
+In-Class Activities/Quizzes ≈ 110

-Worldview Project 30

-Theory Project 30
+Worldview/Theory Project 50

-Exercises 70
+Homework 70

 Final Exam 150

 Total 1110

-Other Opportunities for Credit:
+Extra Credit:

-Each chapter has a Chapter Review in which the problems do not specify the section from which they come giving you the opportunity to determine which concepts and solution methods are necessary to solve a given problem similar to what you must do on a chapter test.
-Doing these problems will better prepare you for the chapter tests.
-You may earn 2 pts per chapter for doing the odd-numbered problems in the Chapter Review section for Chapters P, 1 and 2, 3, 4.
-To count for credit, the Chapter Review must be completed before that chapter's test.
+Each chapter has review problems at the end of the chapter in which the problems do not specify the section from which they come.
+Thus, you must determine which concepts and solution methods are necessary for solving these problems, similar to what you must do on each chapter test.
+Doing these problems will better prepare you for each chapter test.
+Thus, you may earn 3 pts of extra credit per chapter for doing the odd-numbered problems in the Chapter Review section for Chapters P, 1 and 2, 3, 4.
+You may also earn 2 pts of extra credit each for reading sections 3.8 and 3.9 and doing the assigned problems listed here.